bouvet/spring-workshop/README.md

    3. In the create-movie-method, convert the incoming `MoviceDto` object to a `Movie`-entity object (remember not to se the `id` property).
 Use the repository interface variable to [save](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) the `Movie`-entity object to the database.
    4. In the get-movie-method, use the repository interface field variable to [query](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) the database for all movies.
 Convert the `Movie`-entity objects to `MoviceDto's` and return all the `MoviceDto's`.
 5. The database will now be empty each time you restart your application so test that you can create a new movie by doing a POST and GET request.

-> It's [best practise](https://www.amitph.com/spring-entity-to-dto/) not to use entity objects as request body input in controllers, and instead convert from Dto's to Entity objects before sending data to the database.
-> You should also convert entity objects to DTO's before returning them to the user.

 ### Ex 4b
 View movies in our database - solution branch: `ex-4b`